 - You will be responsible for getting back to the airport.
 Consider this the equivalent of trying to make that early morning church service with the kids.
 No one wants to leave Disney.
 No one is fully packed.
 Everyone needs snacks.
 The last thing you want to do at the end of your Disney Vacation is deal with the Uber driver who is 6 minutes away.

 - You will have to pay for something new.
 Whether it will be the Disney Resort parking fees because you brought your own car or a rental.
 Fees for Uber or Lyft.
-Or the new Brightline Train Ticket from the airport to Walt Disney World.
 All will come at a cost and will need to be added to your Disney Budget.

 Disney Transportation Options